tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 Disclosure forms:

-- The issuer must comply with the disclosure forms mentioned in the instructions forcompanies’ announcements when preparing the disclosure or report required under the law, its implementing regulations, or market rules.
+- The issuer must comply with the disclosure forms mentioned in the instructions for companies’ announcements when preparing the disclosure or report required under the law, its implementing regulations, or market rules.

 76